cytopia/devilbox/README.md

 <img width="200" style="width:200px;" src="docs/_includes/figures/https/https-ssl-address-bar.png" />

-The devilbox is a modern and highly customisable **dockerized PHP stack** supporting full **LAMP** and **MEAN** and running on all major platforms.
+The Devilbox is a modern and highly customisable **dockerized PHP stack** supporting full **LAMP** and **MEAN** and running on all major platforms.
 The main goal is to easily switch and combine any version required for local development.
 It supports an **unlimited number of projects** for which vhosts, **SSL certificates** and **DNS records** are created automatically.
 Email catch-all and popular development tools will be at your service as well.
 Configuration is not necessary, as everything is pre-setup with mass virtual hosting.

 **Requirements**